 - Results of the surveys answered by the guests of your hotel and travel agents revealed that business-oriented customers evaluated highly the convenient location of the hotel and the guest rooms.
 They also pointed out negatives like the slightly higher prices of the rooms, the inconvenience stemming from the lack of meeting spaces on premises, and the lack of fitness facilities.
 Other four-star hotels do offer meeting spaces and fitness facilities, therefore appropriately addressing such needs for businessmen.
-Your tourist customers complained about the lack of spa facilities, not to mention the five-star, luxury hotels, and your hotel compares unfavorably with these hotels regarding this point.
+Your tourist customers complained about the lack of spa facilities at your hotel.
+Some four-star hotels have put considerable efforts into their spa facilities, not to mention the five-star, luxury hotels, and your hotel compares unfavorably with these hotels regarding this point.
 On the other hand, your customers thought positively of your guest rooms, which are larger than the rooms at other hotels, and raved about the new beds and pillows by Dormir. - Currently, your hotel's customer mix is 60% business and 40% tourists.
 If you embark on some additional capital investment in an effort to cater to the needs of these two customer bases, and if you supplement such improvements with skillful publicity activities that highlight the enhancements made to the guest rooms, and the convenient location, among others, we believe that you will gain more customers without resorting to a rash decision on price cuts.